async-profiler/async-profiler/README.md

     in a JIT compiler stack trace.

 * `--title TITLE`, `--minwidth PERCENT`, `--reverse` - FlameGraph parameters.
-  Example: `./profiler.sh -f profile.html --title "Sample CPU profile" --minwidth 0.5 8983`
+  Example: `asprof -f profile.html --title "Sample CPU profile" --minwidth 0.5 8983`

 * `-f FILENAME` - the file name to dump the profile information to.
   `%p` in the file name is expanded to the PID of the target JVM;
   `%t` - to the timestamp;
   `%n{MAX}` - to the sequence number;
   `%{ENV}` - to the value of the given environment variable.
-  Example: `./profiler.sh -o collapsed -f /tmp/traces-%t.txt 8983`
+  Example: `asprof -o collapsed -f /tmp/traces-%t.txt 8983`

 * `--loop TIME` - run profiler in a loop (continuous profiling).
   The argument is either a clock time (`hh:mm:ss`) or a loop duration in `s`econds, `m`inutes, `h`ours, or `d`ays.
   Make sure the filename includes a timestamp pattern, or the output will be overwritten on each iteration.
-  Example: `./profiler.sh --loop 1h -f /var/log/profile-%t.jfr 8983`
+  Example: `asprof --loop 1h -f /var/log/profile-%t.jfr 8983`

 * `--all-user` - include only user-mode events.
 This option is helpful when kernel profiling is restricted by `perf_event_paranoid` settings.